 Q: This is Huge, How Long did it take to set up?

 A: Setup including the tables takes the club 6 to 8 hours to set up. we usually begin setting up the morning of the event opening and Finnish just before the doors open.
 If that seems quick, it’s because it is.
 Most of our models are pre-assembled by their respective owners, and then transported to the show intact, and placed along side the others, then we spend a good amount of time fixing, and rebuilding the models that have broken or come apart during transit.

 Q: Do you glue your models together?

-A: No, noting on the layout is glues, Part of the allure of building with Lego, is that if you build something, get tired of it, or want to make change to it, you can easily take it a part and build something completely different out of those same parts.
+A: No, nothing on the layout is glued, Part of the allure of building with Lego, is that if you build something, get tired of it, or want to make change to it, you can easily take it a part and build something completely different out of those same parts.

 Q: Who owns all the Lego, Is it all one Person’s?